shamsmosowi/pecho/README.md

 <<<<<<< HEAD
 a p5js sketchpad app
 # Pecho
 Pecho is a P5js based pattern sketchpad application targeting children between ages 7 and 14.
-It aims to introduce them to the power of computational procedure automation.
+It aims to introduce them to the power of computational procedure automation through visual creativity.

 #Brief
 Pecho is a tool that can be used to create generative patterns for iphone and ipad covers